 The menstrual period can bring with it a whole host of inconveniences, such as itching.
 Although it can appear at any time during the menstrual cycle, itching is most often experienced before periods.

-What is itching before my period?
+What is itching before periods ?

-What are the symptoms of pre-menstrual itching?
+What are the symptoms of itching before periods ?

 - white discharge with a thick, creamy texture,

-- pain or discomfort during sexual intercourse,
+- pain or discomfort during intercourse,

-- a red and swollen vulva,
+- a red, swollen vulva,

 - a burning sensation outside the vagina.

-Is it normal to have itching?
+Is it normal to be itchy?